chaturanga50/opsworks-cli/README.md

 ### How it works

-- sending opsworks commands via aws api to specefic stack ID and layer ID
+- sending opsworks commands via aws api to specific stack ID and layer ID
-- Add the correct instance count as it's checking the success responces according to that.
+- add the correct instance count as it's checking the success responce count according to that.

 ## Contributing